dmroeder/fault_video/README.md

 0 and 1 respectively.
 My particular model of IP camera is at the path: rtsp://ip_address/streaming/channels/1.
 See your manufactures documentation for your specific cameras path.

+The result will be mp4's saved in the output directory, name will be camera number defined in the camera config and the time stamp.
+For example: "0 - 20220703_09.31.58.mp4"